Dynamic accessible descriptions reference

 After being activated, that value changes to “vegetable”, making that the new accessible description.

-Approach #4 markup
+html snippet: Approach #4 markup

 html<!-- Approach #4: Changing value of existing 'aria-description' attribute --> <!-- before --> <button aria-description="fruit">Apple</button> <input type="text" value="Fuji" aria-label="Apple" aria-description="fruit"> <!-- after --> <button aria-description="vegetable">Apple</button> <input type="text" value="Fuji" aria-label="Apple" aria-description="vegetable">